 HOW-TO GUIDES

-How to Install a Deck Ledger Board and Attach Flashing
+How to Measure, Mark, Attach, and Flash a Deck Ledger Board

 SHARE

-Our How-To team takes you through the process of properly build, install, and flash deck ledgers boards step by step.
+Our How-To team takes you through the process of properly build, install, and flash deck ledger boards step by step.

 Disclaimer: Instructions provided by Trex® are based on the build specifications that Trex® demonstrated in the Trex® Academy video series and are not universal to all homeowners’ projects.
 A homeowner’s build may vary from Trex’s instructions based on the homeowner’s local municipality requirements, individual design preference and project specifications.
 For questions or assistance needed during your project, please reach out to howto@trex.com